Invarion/invarion-docs/docs/rapid-plan/rapidplan-basics/managing-preferences.md

 ### Appearance

-Appearance is where you can engage 'Night Light' to whatevery degree you prefer - increased red tones to reduce eye strain and to reduce intrusion on circadian rhthym with white light.
+Appearance is where you can engage '**Night Light**' to whatever degree you prefer - increased red tones to reduce eye strain and to reduce intrusion on circadian rhythm with white light.

 You can also Invert Colors here.